SueMottet/School_District_Analysis/README.md

 ![after NaN Scores By Spending image](/Resources/after_NAN_scores_by_spending.png)

 ## Scores by school size
-The scores by school size information changed after the replacement because student counts were impacted.
+The scores by school size information changed after the replacement because the percentages were impacted.

 The scores by school size before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Scores By School Size image](/Resources/pre_NAN_scores_by_school_size.png)